 The general examination takes place in May of the second year or in October or January of the third year of study, depending on the student’s preparation and coursework.
 In no case may a student take the examination without having first completed the University’s one-year residency requirement.

 The general examination consists of both written and oral sections and covers three distinct fields of study, one major and two minor.
-The examination is designed to test the breadth and depth of the student’s knowledge in his/her major field—the field of the dissertation—and the ability to teach on the undergraduate level in each of the minor fields.
+The examination is designed to test the breadth and depth of the student’s knowledge in the student's major field—the field of the dissertation—and the ability to teach on the undergraduate level in each of the minor fields.
 As such, the minor fields must be defined in sufficiently broad terms.

 Together, the three fields of the examination must include more than one discipline or linguistic area.
 For example, for a student in Japanese history, one of the minor fields could be in Chinese or Korean history, or it could be in a different discipline of Japanese studies such as literature, art, or religion.
 Minor fields may also be taken in cultures unrelated to the major field, or to East Asian Studies in general.

 In preparation for the examination, students need to decide on their three fields and identify three appropriate faculty members to serve on the examination committee.
 Typically, this is done in consultation with the student’s adviser and the Director of Graduate Studies.